Steel, Aluminium and Timber Pergola Designs – Pros and Cons

 COLORBOND® steel is one of the most, if not the most, commonly utilised material for building pergolas.

-If you are on a budget, this doesn’t mean you can't use steel.
+If you are on a budget, this doesn’t mean you can't use steel for your pergola.
 Due to steel’s durable and low-maintenance nature, steel pergola’s can definitely work out as an affordable solution in the long run.
 In some cases, steel can actually be cheaper to use than timber and aluminium.
-Many steel pergolas come pre-engineered, so we can install them quickly and easily.
+Many metal pergolas come pre-engineered, so we can install them quickly and easily.
 This reduces the labour costs of the build and passes the savings on to you.

 Pros